 After divesting itself of its national and international livestock feed businesses, Ralston-Purina was primarily a pet food company, and as such it was acquired by the Swiss company Nestle in 2001.
-These are the Purina brands you see sold in mainstream retail stores and through small animal veterinary practices.
+These are the Purina brands you see sold in mainstream retail stores and through small animal veterinary practices, as it was viewed as an ultimate pet nutrition company.
 Purina horse feeds sold through Purina dealers are manufactured by a different company, Purina Mills, owned by Land O’Lakes.

 So who is Land O’Lakes?

 Like Southern States Cooperative, Inc., Land O’Lakes is a farmer-owned cooperative.
 It was founded in Minnesota as a creamery cooperative, and is best known for its butter products; like Southern States, it has grown to be a diverse ag operation.